Kianibound/js-interview-questions/README.md

-# js-interview-questions
+# JavaScript most important and frequently asked interview questions:

-In this repo you can find the most important and frequently interview JavaScript questions:
+## Here is the list of questions:

 [1-What is Javascript Exactly?](#q1)